Broadway Shopping Centre, Bexleyheath: Former retailers

-Retailers which have formerly traded at the Broadway Shopping Centre but no longer do so include Dixons, Topshop and Topman, Miss Selfridge, Woolworths, Safeway, Rosebys, Radio Rentals, Our Price, Dolcis, JJB Sports, Waterstone's, The Link, Rumbelows, Principles, Bay Trading Company, Next, Birthdays/Pure Party, Burton/Dorothy Perkins, and Monsoon Accessorize.
+Retailers which have formerly traded at the Broadway Shopping Centre but no longer do so include Dixons, Topshop and Topman, Miss Selfridge, Woolworths, Safeway, Rosebys, Radio Rentals, Our Price, Dolcis, JJB Sports, The Link, Rumbelows, Principles, Bay Trading Company, Next, Birthdays/Pure Party, Burton/Dorothy Perkins, Monsoon Accessorize, Claire's and Poundland.
 Some of these firms are still trading elsewhere in the country, though others are now defunct or dormant: see the retailers' pages for more detailed information about each firm.

 JD Sports traded inside the mall for a time (in the site which is now occupied by EE) after their merger with First Sport, which previously occupied the unit, but subsequently closed this small store to focus on their larger and more recent Broadway Square site.

 Mothercare and Early Learning Centre were located in separate stores inside the shopping centre for a number of years, but relocated in September 2010 to a former Aldi store on Market Place, outside the centre's boundaries.
 (This store has since closed, and as of 2020 all UK Mothercare stores have ceased operations.)

 The Greenwich & Bexley Community Hospice (formerly Cottage Hospice) charity operated a retail store at various store locations within the mall building from 2009, generally taking short-term lets of then-vacant units and relocating as and when required to release stores for new regular tenants.
 The hospice's final store location within the building during this run closed in June 2011 and was not replaced; the hospice's other charity shops elsewhere continued to trade as normal.
 A new Hospice charity shop opened (in the former Hype store) in November 2011, moving to the former Pure Party premises in 2012, and this store closed in early 2013.
 After more than a decade away, a new Community Hospice shop opened - facing Broadway adjacent to WH Smith - in October 2024.

 Peacocks traded from Broadway Square from the unit's opening in 2001 until the firm's collapse in 2012; it was not one of the stores rescued by Edinburgh Woollen Mill.
 In its later years Peacocks had operated a Bonmarche concession on its upper level; this too has closed.
 In May 2012, Poundworld took over the Peacocks premises, installing its own sister firm DiscountUK in the former Bonmarche space.
 (This store closed in summer 2018 along with all other Poundworld stores, and has more recently been occupied by OneBelow.)
 In spring 2015, Peacocks included the former (pre-2011) River Island premises within the main centre on a list of new and forthcoming stores posted to its website; when opened, the new Peacocks in fact combined the ex-River Island site with the neighbouring former Harris's.
 This newer Peacocks had closed by 2021, following another collapse and partial rescue of the Peacocks chain.
-The store was later reoccupied by Choice Outlet.
+The store was later reoccupied by Choice Outlet: in 2026 Choice relocated to a Broadway Square unit vacated by Poundland and the in-mall unit was reallocated to Waterstones.